dvitelli/Warhammer_Calc_Web/README.md

 # Warhammer Calculator Web JS

 ## Description
-This program uses drop downs to take in a selected unit from Warhammer 40k and then calculates a roll against another unit.
+This web app uses drop downs to take in a selected unit from Warhammer 40k and then calculates a roll against another unit.
 ## Example

 ![alt text](/Warhammer_Calc.jpg "Example Image")